Creatives Can Become Negotiating Powerhouses

 “Money is the root of all evil.
 It crushes your creative juices… and your SOUL.”

-You have to put yourself and your work as #1.
+You have to put yourself and your work first.
 Always.

 And how do you do that?
 Negotiate for every single penny that you’re worth.